jlangch/venice/doc/readme/excel.md

 Venice is compatible with Apache POI 4.1.x and 5.2.x.

+*Note:* Use Venice 1.10.29 or newer to have all features demonstrated here available.

 Run this script from the REPL to download the newest Apache POI 5.2.x
 libraries: